theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/tables-and-views/index.md

 ---
 title: Integrate Tables / Views
 icon: component/table
-description: Information about the integration type SAP tables or views
+description: Information about the integration type SAP Tables or Views
 ---

 This page shows how to use the {{ table }} {{ component }}.<br>
-The {{ table }} {{ component }} can be used to extract contents from SAP tables and views.
+The {{ table }} {{ component }} can be used to extract data from SAP Tables and Views.

 {% include "components/table/supported-sap-objects.md"  %}